Hey guys :)

 So, so much confusion.

 So she glared at the candle, reluctantly abandoning her fantasy of burying it in deep, deep hole.
 So far it had received more attention than her.
-And the book, she just didn't know what to think - it was so obviously a school prank or something.
-Magic?
-Made up wars?
-Angels?
-It was so lame!
-Probably meant to freak out the 'gullible' or something.
+And what the deal was with the weird pre orientation book, she had no idea.
+Nothing in it made a lick of sense.

 Feeling more annoyed by the minutes, she kicked more pebbles.
 It was now seriously foggy, and even if her house was pretty close by - this was getting way too weird.
 Not to mention the most important problem.